US would bar full ban on trans athletes but allow exceptions

 That would be allowed only if it serves “important educational objectives,” such as fairness in competition and reduction of injury risks.

 Any limits would have to consider the sport, the level of competition and the age of students.
-Elementary school students would generally be allowed to participate on any teams consistent with their gender identity, for example, while more competitive teams at high schools and colleges could add limits.
+Elementary school students would generally be allowed to participate on any teams consistent with their gender identity, for example.
+More competitive teams at high schools and colleges could add limits, but those would be discouraged in teams that don’t have tryouts or cuts.

 “Every student should be able to have the full experience of attending school in America, including participating in athletics, free from discrimination,” Miguel Cardona, Biden’s education secretary, said in a statement.

 The Biden administration used “fairness of competition” as criteria, which has been part of the debate both in the U.S. and globally.
+But officials offered no specifics on how this could be done.

+Of the tens of millions of high school students in the U.S., about 300,000 youth between the ages of 13 to 17 identify as transgender, according to a 2022 study from the Williams Institute, a think tank at UCLA focused on LGBTQ+ issues.
+The number of athletes within that group is much smaller; a 2017 survey by Human Rights Campaign suggested fewer than 15% of all transgender youth play sports.

+Asked about the state bans now in place, a senior Education Department official briefing reporters on condition of anonymity said Title IX is the law of the land and they would work to ensure it’s being followed in all the states.

 Critics argue transgender athletes have an advantage over cisgender women in competition.
 Last year, Lia Thomas became the first transgender woman to win an NCAA swimming title.
 College sports’ governing body, however, adopted a sport-by-sport approach to transgender athletes in January 2022, which was to bring the organization in line with the U.S. and International Olympic committees, though recently the NCAA’s board decided it won’t be fully implemented until 2023-24.